SnapGames/singleclassgame/README.md

 #### GameStateManager

+The `GameStateManager` is the main class to manage and delegate processing to some specific behavior classes implementing the `GameState` interface.

+- You must add your GameState implementation to the stack by calling the `add(GameState)` method.
+- then you can activate your just added state by calling the `start(String name)`. this will automatically called the `deactivate(Game)` method of the previous state, and then call the `activate(Game)` method of your **name** state.

+Those class methods are called from the main game loop (see Game#run() method) to manage input, update and render things into each of the game states.

 ## Resources

 ### Audio

 The audio part of this new feature is coming from the [freesound.org](https://freesound.org "go and fine som e sound !").
-The magical **boing** is coming from [here](https://freesound.org/people/Greenhourglass/sounds/159376/ "Boing Boing Boing !")
+The magical **boing** sound is coming from [here](https://freesound.org/people/Greenhourglass/sounds/159376/ "Boing Boing Boing !")

 Fred D.